A dry, healthy home starts here.

 At Basement Systems, our certified experts specialize in creating drier, more energy efficient crawl spaces.
 Our complete crawl space system includes a 25-year written warranty that is transferable to the next homeowner, should you decide to sell.

-To schedule a free, no-obligation crawl space repair quote with your local professional, contact us by phone or e-mail today!
+To schedule a free, no-obligation crawl space repair estimate with your local professional, contact us by phone or e-mail today!
 Our experts proudly serve throughout Canada and the United States.

-Each free quote includes an on-site inspection and measurement of your crawl space, as well as a professional consultation, where we'll answer any questions you have.
-Before the end of the visit, we'll have a customized cost quote for you -- which we provide in writing.
+Each free estimate includes an on-site inspection and measurement of your crawl space, as well as a professional consultation, where we'll answer any questions you have.
+Before the end of the visit, we'll have a customized cost estimate for you -- which we provide in writing.

 When you schedule your appointment, we'll also mail along a complimentary, full-color copy of our crawl space book!
 This book is filled with everything you need to know about building science in the crawl space, as well as information about our products and services.

 We're standing by to help you!
-Schedule your free quote today!
+Schedule your free estimate today!

 Our innovative and forward-thinking approach to designing products has solved wet basement problems that the basement waterproofing and crawl space industry has faced for decades, and our patented sump pump systems are the smartest and most reliable.
 Plus we listen to our customers and respond accordingly!
 Basement Systems Inc. has been awarded 24 Patents and 19 Innovation Prizes on waterproofing products we use every day, including a battery back up sump pump system.
 This approach ensures the best waterproofing systems and solutions available.